The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations: Atmosphere transmission spectrum: collecting and modelling transit observations

 Three transits were observed\ with the ACS camera on HST, using Grism G800L (0.6-1 \micron) on May 22, May 26 and July 14, 2006.
 The results were published in \citet{pon07} for the time series and \citet{pon08} for the transmission spectrum.

 One important issue for the present study is the measurement of potassium absorption.
-A very large line with extended wings is expected in a clear atmosphere from theoretical models, but was not seen in the data.
+A very large line with extended wings is expected in a clear atmosphere from theoretical models, but was not {learly seen in the broadband data analysis of \citet{pon08}.
 The ACS measurements do not have the resolution to detect the narrow core of the potassium line, and is only sensitive to its total equivalent width over a larger wavelength band.
+Here we present a new pixel-by-pixel reanalysis of the ACS data, with the intent of placing more stringent constraints on the presence of potassium.

 We find excess absorption located close to the expected position of the core of the potassium doublet, but the resolution is too low and the noise on pixel-by-pixel decorrelation of systematics too high to give a measurement of the width of the detection.
 We therefore fit the amplitude of a potassium line model to the pixel-by-pixel data, with the model used in \citet{hui12} to fit the potassium line and surrounding Rayleigh scattering slope, which is based upon the analytic expression from \citet{lec08}.
 As with the sodium feature, for the potassium cross-section we neglected pressure broadening due to the observed lack of broad line wings.
 We fixed the abundance to an arbitrary level, which is unconstrained as the haze has an unknown composition, and fit for the baseline altitude of a 900~\AA\ spectral region surrounding the sodium doublet, as well as the model temperature, assumed to be isothermal.
 A 900~\AA\ width was chosen such that the baseline altitude was well measured, while also ensuring that the best-fit model temperature was not sensitive to the broadband Rayleigh slope.
 The result is shown on Fig. \ref{ACSK}.
 The potassium feature in the ACS data is 2.5-$\sigma$ significant.
 The model temperature scales to fit the amplitude of the potassium feature, with a best-fit value of 1800$\pm$720 K.